aiandrox/TIL/AWSデプロイ.md

 Failed to start mysqld.service: The name org.freedesktop.PolicyKit1 was not provided by any .service files See system logs and 'systemctl status mysqld.service' for details.

+[aiandrox@ip-10-0-11-43 ~]$ sudo systemctl start mysqld.service
+Job for mysqld.service failed because the control process exited with error code.
+See "systemctl status mysqld.service" and "journalctl -xe" for details.

 [USERNAME@ip-10-0-11-43 ~]$ systemctl list-unit-files --type=service | grep mysql
 mysqld.service                                enabled
 mysqld@.service                               disabled